This post is excerpted from Ken Smith’s presentation at the 2016 National Medicare Supplement Sales Summit in Kansas City, MO.

 Very few people really want to buy insurance

 This auditor was so introverted he couldn’t lead a group in silent prayer.
 My friend asked him what he thought about mutual funds, and he said “well you know you're betting on the American economy and the future looks good.
-It's a good investment after you have your life insurance needs taken care of and you have at least 6 months of emergency fund.”
+It's a good investment after you have your life insurance needs taken care of and you have at least 6 months of an emergency fund.”

 My friend said “Well we're bringing on some part-time people...” and he said right away “Sell?
 I can't sell!” and my friend said “Forget selling.
 You sit down with people and help them set up a budget, and then if they need additional life insurance, could you recommend that they purchase additional life insurance, and then if there's anything left over, recommend that they put some money into mutual funds?”